Winix 5500-2 Air Purifier Review

 • Red: Poor

-Engaging the 'Sleep Mode' will turn off all the lights, with the exception of the actual 'Sleep Mode' button and the 'PlasmaWave' indicator light if you've left the ionizer on.
+Engaging 'Sleep Mode' turns off all the lights, except the 'Sleep Mode' button and the 'PlasmaWave' indicator light if you've left the ionizer on.

-The Winix 5500-2 also has a remote control that allows you to turn the device on and off, change the fan speed, and engage the 'Auto' fan mode.
+The Winix 5500-2 also has a remote control that lets you turn the device on and off, adjust the fan speed, and engage the 'Auto' fan mode.

 It's worth noting that the device's 'Auto' feature doesn't work when the device is in 'Sleep' mode, which automatically activates a minute after the device is set down in a low-light environment.